 The last thing you want to see before boarding your flight is the “Car Park FULL” sign, so it’s best to pre-book beforehand and save on parking.
 Use the parking function of the my nrma app to find the best parking spots.

-We’ve also teamed up with Park & Fly to offer Members 20%* off airport parking in Sydney so it’s a great time to make use of your Member benefits.
+We’ve also teamed up with a couple of partners to provide Sydney Airport parking to our Members at discounted rates.
+Park & Fly offer Members 20%* off airport parking in Sydney.
 You can drop your car off with valet style parking and when you’re good to go, catch one of the on demand shuttles Sydney Domestic or International terminals.
+Plus, Space Shuttle Airport Parking also offer 20% off airport parking with free shuttle transfer to and from Sydney Airport terminals, so you can research both partners to find the cheapest parking.

 3. Check over your car beforehand